Reconstruction of network dynamics from partial observations: Discrete linear networks

 so nodes 2 and 3 are identified as kernel nodes for $M_{3,1}$, no matter what the values $a_{12}$ and $a_{13}$ are. \end{examp}

 \begin{examp} \rm Consider the graph in Figure \ref{f2}(a).
 Its edge weight matrix is

 We can see that all nodes are upstream from node 1.
-However, it turns out that only node 4 can be successfully observed from node 1.
-It can verified (somewhat laboriously with symbolic algebra) that nodes 2, 3, 5, and 6 are kernel nodes, from which this fact follows by Proposition \ref{p1}.
-However, the concept of bottlenecks, introduced by Lin in \cite{lin1974structural} and further developed in \cite{jahedi2023structured}, can make it much easier to diagnose obstructions like this one directly from the topology of the graph. \end{examp}
+However, it turns out that while the time series at node 4 can be successfully reconstructed from the time series at node 1, it can verified (somewhat laboriously with symbolic algebra) that nodes 2, 3, 5, and 6 are kernel nodes, and by Proposition \ref{p1}, cannot be uniquely reconstructed from the time series at node $1$.
+In fact, the concept of bottlenecks, introduced by Lin in \cite{lin1974structural} and further developed in \cite{jahedi2023structured}, can make it much easier to diagnose obstructions like this one directly from the topology of the graph. \end{examp}

 Let $S$ be a subset of nodes of a directed graph with $n$ nodes.
 We will denote by $S^\to$ the {\bf forward set} of $S$, the set of all nodes such that there is an arrow to the node from a node in $S$.
 We call the sets $\{S,S^\to\}$ a {\bf k-bottleneck} if $|S| = |S^\to| + k$ for some $k>0$.
 A {\bf minimax} $k$-bottleneck is a $k$-bottleneck of maximal $k$ that is minimal with the property of being a $k$-bottleneck, more precisely, such that no subset is a $k$-bottleneck.